GL-Li/vimwiki/Linux.md

 - `$ sudo timedatectl set-time 17:23:55` to set time

 ### QA: how to use systemd to automatically start docker when computer starts?
-**Use case**: docker is not automatically started at some Linux distros.
+**Use case**: docker is not automatically started in some Linux distros.
 User will have to manually start it with `sudo service docker start` to start it.

 **What is systemd**:
 - `systemd` is the first program to run when a Linux computer starts.
 It mamages all services at start.